ConorOBrien-Foxx/shp/README.md

     )    if the accumulator is not zero, rewind to the previous matching `(` p    print the numeric value of the accumulator
     `    show debug information
+    !    set accumulator to 1 if zero; otherwise, 0

 ## Proof of Turing completeness